Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study: Study Methodology

-In particular, our code transformation technique employs a series of carefully engineered, lightweight code transformations at the Abstract Syntax Tree (AST) level, ensuring that the transformed code remains functionally equivalent to the original code.
-Following previous studies~\cite{quiring2019misleading, li2022cctest, donaldson2017automated,cheers2019spplagiarise}, we propose seven different types of code transformers and their descriptions shown in Table~\ref{tab:codeTran}, including but not limited to the variable transformer and statement transformer.
-Besides, the readability-degrading transformations, such as injecting dead code~\cite{balakrishnan2005code} and modifying identifier name, are eliminated.
+In particular, our code transformation tool employs eight carefully engineered, lightweight code transformers motivated by previous studies~\cite{quiring2019misleading, li2022cctest, donaldson2017automated,cheers2019spplagiarise}, whose descriptions, together with their examples, are illustrated in Table~\ref{tab:codeTran}.
+These code transformation rules work at the Abstract Syntax Tree (AST) level, ensuring that the transformed code remains semantically equivalent to the original code.
+Besides, readability-degrading transformations, such as injecting dead code~\cite{balakrishnan2005code} and modifying the identifier names, are eliminated.
+Additionally, to affirm the soundness of our transformations, we have limited our selection to widely-used transformation rules that have been proven effective in various code-related tasks~\cite{li2021towards, quiring2019misleading, zhang2023statfier} over time.
+Transformation rules are further verified by executing unit tests on sample projects, which confirm that our code transformations will not hurt functionality.

 The process of transformation begins with converting the source code into an AST representation using JavaParser~\cite{javaparser}.
-To detect potential transformation points (i.e., nodes and subtrees) for each transformer, a series of predefined checkers traverse the AST in a top-down manner.
+To detect potential transformation points (i.e., specific nodes and subtrees) for each transformer, a series of predefined checkers traverse the AST in a top-down manner.
 Once the transformation points are identified, each checker will independently call its corresponding transformer to perform a one-time transformation.
-We denote one-time transformation as $T: x \rightarrow x'$, where $x$ and $x'$ represent the source AST and post-transformed AST, respectively.
+We denote one-time transformation as $T: x \rightarrow x'$, where $x$ and $x'$ represent the source AST and the transformed AST, respectively.
 Each transformer functions independently, allowing multiple transformations to be applied to the same code snippet without conflicts.
 These single transformations are chained together to form the overall transformation: $\mathbb T = T_1 \circ T_2 \circ ... \circ T_n $.
-Once all the identified points have been transformed or the number of transformations reaches a predetermined threshold, the AST is converted back into source code to complete the transformation process.
-Fig.~\ref{fig:ast-transform} shows a case concerning how a constant transformer works for code transformation.
-After converting the code into an AST representation, the constant checker detects the transformation points by going through the original AST.
-Then, it calls the constant transformer to transform the constant expression \textit{1024 * 1024} by adding a new variable \textit{const\_1}.
-The difference between the original AST and the transformed AST is highlighted in the red area.
+Once all the identified points have been transformed or the number of transformations reaches a predetermined threshold, the AST is converted back into the source code to complete the transformation process.
+Fig.~\ref{fig:ast-transform} exhibits a case concerning how a \fixedwidth{Local variable} transformer works.